Loading...

 Knowledge Base

-SSL Certificates provide security for your website domains and subdomains by encrypting communication between the server and visitors.
-This process not only protects data but also indicates that your site is secure by displaying a padlock icon in the address bar.
+SSL Certificates help protect your website and users by encrypting communication between your server and visitors.
+When installed, your site will display a padlock icon in the browser address bar, signaling that it’s secure and trustworthy.

 This article discusses the following topics: